Starfox505/Assignment08/README.md

-# Assignment08
- This is a page dedicated to fixing the issues and msising hmtl elements needed
+This is a page dedicated to fixing the issues and missing HTML elements needed